radhika3558/elevator-story/README.md

 Our methodology is described in at the bottom of the [article]. (link)

+Data that we collected and analyzed is in the `data` folders inside each of the folders.

+Jupyter notebooks used for data preprocessing and analysis are available in the `notebook` of each folder.
+Descriptions for each notebook are outlined in the Notebooks section below.

 Our analysis consists of two parts.
 We analyzed publicly available [MTA elevator availability data](https://metrics.mta.info/?subway/elevatorescalatoravailability) ([Part I](#part-1-regression-modeling-for-elevator-outages)) and Liftnet data received via FOIA ([Part II](#part-2-t-test-for-elevator-downtime)).

-Data that we collected and analyzed is in the `data` folders inside each of the folders

-Jupyter notebooks used for data preprocessing and analysis are available in the `notebook` of each folder.
-Descriptions for each notebook are outlined in the Notebooks section below.

 ## Part 1: Regression modeling for elevator outages